semaphoreci/docs/docs/reference/sem-command-line-tool.md

 #### sem delete example

-In order to delete an existing project named `be-careful` from the current organization, you should execute the following command:
+In order to delete an existing project, named `be-careful`, from the current organization, execute the following command:

 ``` bash
 sem delete project be-careful
 ```

-Similarly, you can delete an existing dashboard named `my-dashboard` as
+Similarly, you can delete an existing dashboard, named `my-dashboard`, as
 follows:

 ``` bash
 sem delete dashboard my-dashboard
 ```

-Last, you can delete an existing secret named `my-secret` as follows:
+Last, you can delete an existing secret, named `my-secret`, as follows:

 ``` bash
 sem delete secret my-secret